 Apply or Nominate for the Award

-- Other nominations of books will also be considered.
+- Please email the award chair Heather L. Johnson if you would like to nominate or self-nominate a book to receive a list with committee members’ addresses.
 If a nomination does not come from an author or a publisher, the nominators will contact the publisher and/or author to ask for three copies to be sent to the Chair of the Selection Committee.

 - If the publisher and/or author does not send copies of the book, the book will not be eligible for consideration.

-- Books must be received by 15 July of the year preceding the convention; copies will not be returned.
+- Books must be received by August 24,2022; copies will not be returned.

 Selection Committee Members: